dvtrung/dl-torch/README.md

 [!]
 This code is under development and mainly for my personal use.
-The purpose of this project is to reproduce paper results or prototype new model by writing minimal code and reusing code from related models.
+This project is for fast prototyping of deep learning and machine learning model with minimal code.
 Some parts of the code may not be well-commented or lack of citation.

 # Features

-This project provides a codebase for deep learning experiments with Pytorch.

 - [ ] Writing minimal code to set up a new experiment
 - [ ] Pytorch or Tensorflow 2.0 or scikit-learn as backend with similar training flow